icedream/the-steamdeck-experience/README.md

 USB key due to a lot of system logs being written.
 If you tinker around with the recovery image make sure that you have the system partition set read-only (`steamos-readonly enable`), otherwise expect continuous slow downs.

+### Only configuring LAN on setup causes issues

+You can use a USB LAN adapter to connect the Deck to the network, however during first setup you definitely should not use it and configure at least one WiFi network instead.
+Otherwise, the very first update cycle that SteamOS will inevitably run straight after setup will fail on a loop behind the scenes, effectively causing a softlock.

+Only after you have done the initial update and have already configured at least one WiFi network, you can start setting up LAN without further issues.

 ## System updates